Therapy for Military and Veterans

 It is finally here; the long-anticipated DD-214.
 You feel excited and anxious to return home or start a new journey, and yet, there is a part of you that will miss the only world you have known for so long.

 Many emotions emerge as you transition back into civilian life.
-While one is reunited with their family and friends, or new adventures in the civilian workforce, a new grief settles in as the military family and lifestyle is left behind.
+While you’re reunited with their family and friends, or new adventures in the civilian workforce, a new grief settles in as the military family and lifestyle is left behind.
 Processing these massive changes with a counselor can be a game-changer as you settle in to your new “normal”.

 Communication in Military Families